 But smart business owners also realize that for automation to be efficient, it must be applied correctly.
 Even though there are considerable cost-savings to be had by adding automation to your moderation process, you will only reap the monetary benefits if you choose the right approach.

 Bill Gates famously said:

 “The first rule of any technology used in a business is that automation applied to an efficient operation will magnify the efficiency.
 The second is that automation applied to an inefficient operation will magnify the inefficiency.”

 We agree with Gates and will also add:

-“The third rule is that the wrong automation type applied to an efficient or inefficient operation will be very costly both to resources and potentially to brand image as well.”
+“The third rule is that the wrong automation type applied to an efficient or inefficient operation will be very costly both to resources and potential to brand image.”

 Why?
-Because each type of automation has it’s own strengths and weaknesses, which will benefit businesses differently depending on volumes, budget and growth stage.
+Because each type of automation has its strengths and weaknesses, which will benefit businesses differently depending on volumes, budget, and growth stage.

 We will go through these characteristics now.